 Most households’ energy consumption patterns are similar.
 Homes in the Sydney metro area use electricity in the morning and in the afternoon/evening hours because residents work or go to school in the middle of the day.

-Because you’re using your electricity in the morning and afternoon/evening, you might want to consider installing panels to match that consumption pattern: one-third of the panels go on the eastern roof, and two-thirds on the western side.
-It keeps the home running well from morning to evening based on energy consumption patterns.
+Because you’re using your electricity in the morning and afternoon/evening, you might want to consider installing panels to match that usage pattern: one-third of the panels go on the eastern roof, and two-thirds on the western side.
+It keeps the home running well from morning to evening based on energy usage patterns.
 More energy is used in the afternoon, so this design benefits that.

 Ignoring the north face might sound counterintuitive, but it works.
 Other installers might recommend something else, but practical experience matters.
 Not everyone uses energy in the middle of the day, so having energy in the afternoon is crucial if you don’t have a battery.